uoenoplab/xo/nginx/README.md

 make -j 16
 ```

-8. On the client host, run wrk against the frontend server, specifying return object size as request, for example, to request 2MiB objects:
+8. On the client host, run wrk against the frontend server (replace `http://192.168.11.51:80` to you frontend server's address), specifying return object size as request (i.e. `/(size in byte)`), for example, to request 2MiB objects using 100 connections and 28 threads for 5 seconds:
 ```bash
 ./wrk -c 100 -t 28 -d 5s http://192.168.11.51:80/$((2*1024*1024))
 ```